-Pros of a Home Sleep Study
+Advantages of a Home Sleep Study

 There are many reasons to get a home sleep study, including:

 - More Cost-Effective.
 Home sleep studies are also typically less expensive, costing as little as $125, while sleep studies done in a lab can cost between $600 to $5,000.

 How Does a Home Sleep Study Work?

-Many sleep studies are done in a sleep lab, and comprehensively measure disturbances in your sleep.
+Many sleep studies are done in a sleep lab and comprehensively measure disturbances in your sleep.
 Sleep labs conduct an in-house analysis of breathing, heart rate, oxygen levels, and can even measure neurological activity in your brain related to your breathing and sleep.

 A home sleep apnea test, on the other hand, involves a simplified breathing monitor that tracks your breathing, oxygen levels, and breathing effort.

 How to Prepare for a Home Sleep Study

-- Reducing Stroke Risk: Strokes are also associated with sleep apnea.
+- Reducing Stroke Risk.
+Strokes are also associated with sleep apnea.
 Meta-analyses reported that “more than 50% of patients who have had a stroke suffer from moderate to severe sleep apnea.”

 Talk to Your Health Provider